 How Does G1 Test Look Like

 The G1 test would have 2 sections and each part may have a set of 20 questions.
-One part of the test would exam your knowledge about rules of the road in Ontario.
+One part of the test would examine your knowledge about the rules of the road in Ontario.
 The other part will test your knowledge about the traffic signs.
-The test is in multiple choice types of questions with 4 options per question.
+The test is in multiple-choice types of questions with 4 options per question.

 Does The G1 Test Have Hints

 There are no hints for a G1 test.
 However, you may read the question carefully and first eliminate the wrong options.
-Then check the remaining options and decide on the correct answer as per your knowledge, common sense and understanding.
-When you finish the test, you may review that everything is ok and you did not miss any question.
+Then check the remaining options and decide on the correct answer as per your knowledge, common sense, and understanding.
+When you finish the test, you may review that everything is ok and you did not miss any questions.